The best parade photos

 Styria is firmly in the hands of fools today

-From Bad Aussee to Bad Radkersburg and from Eibiswald to Mariazell, Styria is firmly in the hands of fools today.
-The biggest parade in the country takes place in Graz.
+From Bad Aussee to Bad Radkersburg, from Eibiswald to Mariazell, Styria was firmly in the hands of fools on Shrove Tuesday in imperial weather.
+The largest parade took place in Graz - under heavy police presence due to the attacks and rampages of the past days and weeks.

-The fifth season reaches its absolute peak in Styria today.
-Up and down the country, there are parades, parties and children's festivals in almost every municipality on Shrove Tuesday, where the foolish people can have a bit of fun.
+The fifth season reached its absolute peak in Styria on Tuesday.
+Up and down the country, almost every municipality had its own parades, parties or children's festivals where the foolish people could have a bit of fun.

-And carnival is not only fun for young and old, but is also good for our souls, as psychologist Christa Schirl explains: "Thanks to masquerade and role reversal, the jesters can say what no one else dares to say and expose grievances or retell local events with a wink: 'It's good to have a good laugh, it's like a bowel movement for the soul.
+And carnival is not only fun for young and old, but also good for our souls, as psychologist Christa Schirl explains: "Thanks to masquerade and role reversal, the jesters can say what no one else dares to say, exposing grievances or retelling local events with a wink: 'It's good to have a good laugh, it's like a bowel movement for the soul.
 We often can't do that in everyday life.
 We can't just shout at our neighbor over the garden fence or burst into the mayor's office and let off steam.
 With carnival customs, we can give space to these feelings that make us feel this desire."

 Aussee carnival is even a world cultural heritage site

-Carnival is taking on a special form again this year in Ausseerland.
+This year, carnival once again took on a special form in Ausseerland.
 Drum women, Pless and Flinserl have been up to mischief here since the 18th century - and still do on the "holy carnival days" (Shrove Sunday, Rose Monday and Shrove Tuesday).

 Fun even for those who don't like carnival